-Mirador Tres Cruces is a high mountain overlook at an elevation of 4.161m (13,651ft) above the sea level, located in the province of Azuay, Ecuador.
+Tres Cruces is a high mountain pass at an elevation of 4.161m (13,651ft) above the sea level, located in the province of Azuay, Ecuador.
 It's one of the highest roads of the country.

 Located in the highlands of Ecuador, the road to the summit is winding and totally paved, mostly with concrete.
 It’s called Vía Colectora Cuenca-Puerto Inca (E582) and links Guayaquil and Cuenca, the third largest city in Ecuador.
 It’s very steep in good conditions with several hairpin turns.
 Expect foggy, rainy, cold and misty weather.
 It rains most habitually in the afternoons.